royalmo/docker-networks/README.md

 > Set up the node2 as a NAT router.
 Re-evaluate the routes (now some nodes
 > won't be able to reach other nodes directly).
 >
-> Verify that all works as expected by looking at ports and IP adresses in
+> Verify that all works as expected by looking at ports and IP addresses in
 > *tcpdump* output of the correct nodes.

 ## More information